 DD & Willow here!
 You all know by now that Willow adores winter.
 She is the one who exclaims with glee every time the white stuff is falling and love to spread her love of winter with others whenever possible, or at the very least, annoy those around her who hate winter with her excitement.
+She was more than happy to take DD up Mount Tecumseh challenging winter hike!

 When we first met, our adventures were relegated to spring and summer, but in DD’s irrepressible, optimistic way, she wanted to play outside in winter too.
 Willow was skeptical and wasn’t sure that the Florida girl had what it took for cold, windy days on the mountainside, but DD has proved that she is a Mainer at heart time and time again.